 - Identify bird calls

-Lifeline is a program offered through the FCC that offers a significant discount on wireless and wireline services.
-It is available to those who are on Medicaid, Federal Public Housing Assistance, Supplemental Nutrition Assistance Program, or Supplemental Security Income.
+Lifeline is a program offered through the FCC that provides a significant discount on internet and wireless service for low-income individuals.
+It is available to those on Medicaid, Federal Public Housing Assistance, Supplemental Nutrition Assistance Program, or Supplemental Security Income.
 If you qualify, you can get internet for as low as $9.25 per month!

 Free Ways To Communicate with Internet Service